ShaunCurtis/Blazr.Demo.Routing/detail.md

 ### JS Code

 The JS code loaded into the SPA is as follows.
 It registers or de-registers a method with the browser's `beforeunload` event.
-It also provides a callback mechanism to notify the C# code that an attemnpt to exit has been made.
+It also provides a callback mechanism to notify the C# code that an attempt to exit has been made.

 ```js
 window.blazr_setEditorExitCheck = function (dotNetHelper, show) {